EuropeanRespiratorySociety/ERSTemplate-dev/readme.md

 ## Change log

 ### What is new in 1.1.13
-* Main menu - Third menu level added to the main nav. (html change requireds)
+* Main menu - Third menu level added to the main nav. (html change requiredse)

 ### What is new in 1.1.12
 * Numerous bug fixes on mobiles